triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 docker run --gpus all -it --rm -v ${PWD}:/work -w /work nvcr.io/nvidia/tritonserver:23.08-py3 ./gen_vllm_env.sh
 ```

 This step might take a while to build the environment packages.
-Once complete, your model_repository will be populated with `triton_python_backend_stub` and `vllm_env.tar.gz`.
+Once complete, the provided sample [model_repository](model_repository) will be populated with `triton_python_backend_stub` and `vllm_env.tar.gz`.

 ## Step 2: Set Up Triton Inference Server

-To use Triton, we need to build a model repository.
-The structure of the repository as follows after the Step 1 above:
+The structure of the sample model repository as follows after the Step 1 above:
 ```
 model_repository/
 `-- vllm